Skip to main content

 Workflow

-This is an overview of a standard privacy data request through an Internal Systems API connection: Internal Systems Workflow
+Overview of a standard privacy data request through an Internal Systems API connection:

 Versioning

-This specification will be released by major increments using versioning starting with version v1.
-Since we designed it with optionality and extensibility by default, we should be able to add additional functionality as well as non-breaking changes to the existing version, thus limiting the need to update the version specified.
+This specification will be released by major increments using versioning starting with v1.
+Since the API was designed with optionality and extensibility by default, DataGrail will be able to add additional functionality and other non-breaking changes to the existing version, thus limiting the need to update the version specified.

 HTTP Response Codes

-The various HTTP status codes that are supported include:
+The HTTP status codes that are supported include:

 Status

 failedIndicates that a request has failed to complete.
-The response should provide detailed information regarding why this happened
+Responses should provide detailed error information regarding why this happened.

 Error Responses

 Error responses should include the appropriate HTTP status and detailed information about what went wrong encoded in the response as JSON to facilitate troubleshooting.
-Any errors should be placed in a json object named "errors" at the root of the response object.
-An associated message may be included in the "message" field.
+Any errors should be placed in an errors JSON object at the root of the response object.
+An associated message may be included in the message field.
 An example error response could look like:

 {